Introduction

 S. Stockholder’s Equity or owner Equity

-Below is the summary in T-Account for such increase and decrease:
+Below is the summary in T-Account for such increases and decreases:

 Step 2: Journalizing Transactions (Journal Entries)

 Journalizing transactions is the second step among the 10 steps of the accounting cycle.
-After analyzing transactions considering the source of documents and the rule of Debits and Credits.
-Accountant or Bookkeeper shall need to record those transactions in Journal.
-In the old fashion of accounting while paper work is used, accountant or bookkeeper shall maintain a Journal Book; a book where all transactions have been recorded.
+After analyzing transactions, considering the source of documents and the rule of Debits and Credits.
+The accountant or Bookkeeper shall need to record those transactions in Journal.
+In the old fashion of accounting, while paperwork is used, the accountant or bookkeeper shall maintain a journal book where all transactions have been recorded.

-The template might be difference from one entity to another; however, the concept remains the same.
-The Journal should contains Journal number, account number, account name, the double entries of each transaction as well as the narrative or description of each transaction.
+The template might differ from one entity to another; however, the concept remains the same.
+The Journal should contain the Journal number, account number, account name, the double entries of each transaction, as well as the narrative or description of each transaction.
 Below is the simple sample Journal:

 GENERAL JOURNAL | ||||